 Later Byron and Ivi came and we three went up the hill from Koundouros to the St. George restaurant where we had a fairly nice dinner.
 After dinner we all went aboard Thetis and watched the moon while sipping sweet Samos Moschato wine.
 We then said our good-byes because they will be taking an early morning ferry to get back to Athens.

-In the mean time, the wind here is appreciably down and the latest Navtex forecast calls for force 5-6 in the Kafireas strait with gradual diminishing of its force.
-If it seems OK, I will leave too tomorrow morning for either Batsi, Andros or for Vourkari in the NW of Kea.
+In the mean time, the wind here is appreciably down and the latest Navtex forecast called for force 5-6 in the Kafireas strait with gradual diminishing of its force.
+If it seems OK, I too will leave tomorrow morning for either Batsi, Andros or for Vourkari in the NW of Kea.